guptaviha/optionsHQ/Product.md

 Deploy to Netlify and synology(docker) - Viha Configure Docker - Viha/Karan
 Get stock price of related tickers for past 2 years stored for daily frequency from [polygon](https://polygon.io/pricing) - Viha
-    create a price table in neon
+    Create a price table in neon
-    create a watchlist table in neon
+    Create a watchlist table in neon DONE
-    use n8n to call an endpoint in the app / historic_prices find out netflify limits
+    Use n8n to call an endpoint in the app / historic_prices Find out Netlify limits
-    figure out how polygon api works and create an algo Neon DB backup script/automation - Karan
+    Figure out how polygon api works and create an algo Neon DB backup script/automation - Karan
 Create arch diagram - Viha
+Make NavBar common to all pages - Viha DONE
 Create the watchlist ui (crud)
 Later backfill stock prices if needed from a different API Later add admin password feature